YOUR RIGHTS

 IF YOU ARE CONTACTED BY THE FBI

 If an FBI agent comes to your home or workplace, you do not have to answer any questions.
-Tell the agent you want to speak to a lawyer first.
+Tell them you want to speak to a lawyer first.
+Unless you have already spoken to an attorney, ask the agent to leave their contact information or business card with you.

 IF YOU ARE ARRESTED